ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.accuweather/README.md

 ## accuweather adapter for ioBroker
 Weather forecast using AccuWeather API.

 Adapter receives Current Conditions (updated every hour), 5 Days daily forecast (update once daily at approximately 7am), and 12 hours forecast (updated every six hours at 12am, 6am, 12pm and 6pm).

 ## Getting started

 ### Get API Key
-To get API Key, register on https://developer.accuweather.com/ and create application in \"My Apps\" menu.
+To get API Key, register on https://developer.accuweather.com/ and create application in `My Apps` menu.
 Once the application created, you will have API key generated.
 For free use it is possible to make 50 requests to API per day.
 It was noted that to get API working the following settings are preferred (please choose your country!):
 ![settings](admin/image.png)